-California Penal Code 365.7 PC makes it a crime to engage in service dog fraud.
-Under this section, it is a misdemeanor to make a false claim that your dog is a medical service dog in order to take it to – or to keep the dog at – an apartment or business establishment.
+Penal Code 365.7 PC is the California statute that defines the crime of service dog fraud.
+You commit this offense if you make a false claim that your dog is a medical service dog in order to take the dog or keep the dog at an apartment or business establishment.

 The language of Penal Code 365.7 states:

 “Any person who knowingly and fraudulently represents himself or herself, through verbal or written notice, to be the owner or trainer of any canine licensed as…or identified as, a guide, signal, or service dog…shall be guilty of a misdemeanor…”

 - lying and saying a dog is a service animal to house them in a “no-pets” apartment.